UEFA Champions League: Time for Mauricio Pochettino to make an impression | Goal.com

 His team have made it out of the group stage just once, losing immediately to Juventus in the Round of 16 last season.
 This year, after riding through the group of death, Tottenham and their avant-garde coach will feel they’re in prime position to finally break a jinx around the London-based club.

 Pochettino really has to ensure their presence in Europe’s premier competition is little more than just customary.
 The heavy press, followed by a slick, assured build-up alongside a set of players that could light up a football pitch, the ingredients for success are well dispersed for the four-time Premier League manager of the month.
-However, he has a headache given the injuries suffered by Harry Kane, Dele Alli and Christian Eriksen.
+However, he has a headache given the injuries suffered by Harry Kane and Dele Alli.

 Yet, short-comings in tactics or poor all-round play has seen the Tottenham struggle for success in Europe.
 The upcoming knock-out stages presents the perfect opportunity for the coveted manager to display his gamut of managerial skill and get Spurs to within a sphere of recognition within Europe’s elite.